Wick, Wick, Quack

 I used to live in Manchester and always thought Wickham Park was in East Hartford.
 Actually, part of it is.
 Wickham Park is a non-profit, private foundation whose property extends into both Manchester and East Hartford.
 The park contains 250 acres of gardens, open fields, woodlands, ponds, picnic areas, sports facilities, and other attractions.
 I’ve lived within 20 minutes or so of Wickham and had only been there once or twice before this visit with the lovely Hoang and the goofball Damian.
 Perhaps because they charge money to get in, I’m not sure.
 Okay, sure I’m sure… and I’m sure that’s the reason.
 But even though they charge a few bucks, it’s definitely still worth an afternoon visit.
 And heck, if you’re a cheapskate, I’m sure you can park and walk in from somewhere.

 The gardens and park setting are great, especially the hillside views of Hartford.
-There’s a nice Asian garden and other themes throughout the park.
+There’s a nice Asian garden and other themed areas throughout the park.
 One of the coolest things here is the top notch disc golf course.
 Now that’s a sport I could get pretty good at I think.
 I’ve played this course once (about 15 years ago) and it was a lot of fun.
 Here’s more on the disc golf course.

 I should note that much of the information on this page comes directly from the Wickham Park website.